bni-api/bni-nodejs/README.md

 ## 2. Usage

-### 2.1 Choose Product/Method
+### 2.1 Choose an API Product

-We have 2 products you can use:
+We have 2 API products you can use:
 - [One Gate Payment](#22A-snap) - A solution for a company to integrate its application / system with banking transaction services. [documentation](https://digitalservices.bni.co.id/en/api-one-gate-payment)
 - [Snap BI](https://apidevportal.bi.go.id/snap/info) - Integrate with SNAP BI [documentation](https://apidevportal.bi.go.id/snap/api-services)